 In zero touch inventory collection, you create a discovery and inventory rule with one or more targets and an action to collect discovery and inventory information.
-When the rule executes, the inventory gathering component ndtrack (ndtrack.exe on Windows, and ndtrack.sh on UNIX) of FlexNet inventory agent (installed on either the inventory beacon or on a shared network location) is remotely executed on every Oracle server identified by target definition.
+When the rule executes, the inventory gathering component ndtrack of FlexNet inventory agent (installed on either the inventory beacon or on a shared network location) is remotely executed on every Oracle server identified by target definition.
 The ndtrack collects discovery information, hardware and general software inventory, and Oracle inventory for each Oracle server.
 The collected information is transformed into the following files and uploaded to the appropriate inventory beacon: